-During FY 2021-22, the Edelweiss Rural & Corporate Services Limited (ERCSL), subsidiary of the Company had paid additional Floor Space index (FSI') charges amounting to ₹ 351.50 million to Municipal Corporation of Greater Mumbai ('MCGM') for floor's owned by Company in Edelweiss House.
-This amount was capitalized and depreciation amounting to ₹ 149.50 million had been charged in FY2021-22.
-Awaiting approval from MCGM, during the year ended March 31, 2023, ERCSL has recorded accelerated depreciation on the remaining book value of ₹ 227,00 million.
+During PY 2021-22, the Edelweiss Rural & Corporation of Rescall, subsidiary of the Company had paid additional Floor Space Index (FSI') charges amounting to ₹ 321.50 million to Municipal Corporation of Greater Mumbai (MCGM) for floors owned by Company in Edelweiss House.
+This amount was capitalized and depreciation on the remaining book value of ₹ 227.00 million.